Skip to content

 Using Environment Variables

-After adding environment variables correctly, they can be used in scripts by accessing the value of the corresponding environment variable ID.
+After normally adding environment variables, you can use the environment variable ID in scripts to obtain the corresponding value of the environment variable.

-Additionally, the system will automatically convert the value into the appropriate Python object based on the specified "Value Type," eliminating the need for additional type conversion handling in the code.
+Moreover, the system will automatically convert it into the corresponding Python object based on the specified "Value Type", without needing additional type conversion processing in the code.

 env-variable-id.png

-Assuming there exists an ID some_config, the code to retrieve this environment variable's value would look like the following:
+Assuming there is an ID some_config, the code for obtaining this environment variable's value is as follows:

 Python